On the Generality and Persistence of Cosmological Stasis: Discussion

 The culmination of our numerical analyses is the analytic exponential model of stasis studied in Section \ref{sec:models}.
 Although our study of stasis does not assume specific physical mechanisms to source the $\phi_\ell$, we find in Section \ref{sec:axiverse} that such a model of stasis could be naturally realized within the string axiverse or near the boundaries of moduli space in accord with the emergent string conjecture.
 This new model of stasis is also an attractor.

-In addition to the analytic model it inspired, our numerical methodology allows us to conclude with the following observations: \begin{itemize} \item Deviations from strict stasis (e.g., $\epsilon$-stasis that could have small oscillations), which can still be phenomenologically relevant, indicate that $\omegaell$ and $\gammaell$ drawn from certain families of distributions can result in epochs of stasis. \item Stasis epochs can arise without strictly correlated rates and abundances, especially when some species do not participate in the stasis dynamics. \item There is a numerical preference for an exponential model when maximizing stasis; this was observed in both gradient ascent and SVI experiments. \item An exponential model of rates and abundances yields more $e$-folds of stasis than the power-law model, with both analytics and numerics demonstrating that $\mathcal{N} \propto N$ in the exponential model whereas $\mathcal{N}\propto \log{(N)}$ in the power-law model. \end{itemize} In our opinion, these model-agnostic numerical analyses together with model-driven analytic considerations together make stasis a very compelling phenomenon from a theoretical perspective.
+In addition to the analytic model it inspired, our numerical methodology allows us to conclude with the following observations: \begin{itemize} \item Deviations from strict stasis (e.g., $\epsilon$-stasis that could have small oscillations), which can still be phenomenologically relevant, indicate that $\omegaell$ and $\gammaell$ drawn from certain families of distributions can result in epochs of stasis. \item Stasis epochs can arise without strictly correlated rates and abundances, with the species participating in stasis having abundances increasing with decay rates. \item There is a numerical preference for an exponential model when maximizing stasis; this was observed in both gradient ascent and SVI experiments. \item An exponential model of rates and abundances yields more $e$-folds of stasis than the power-law model, with both analytics and numerics demonstrating that $\mathcal{N} \propto N$ in the exponential model whereas $\mathcal{N}\propto \log{(N)}$ in the power-law model. \end{itemize} In our opinion, these model-agnostic numerical analyses together with model-driven analytic considerations together make stasis a very compelling phenomenon from a theoretical perspective.
 The generality of the alternative cosmological histories implies that in complex cosmologies, such as those in string theory, one should not make assumptions about the history and instead one must simply solve the Boltzmann equations.

 In future work, it would be interesting to study other flavors of stasis, notably $\Lambda \rightarrow \gamma$, $\Lambda \rightarrow M$, and triple stasis with $\Lambda \rightarrow M \rightarrow \gamma$, using the numerical techniques presented in this paper.
 To that end, extending the differentiable methodology to include other energy pumps, such as the overdamped/underdamped transition described in \citep{dienes2023stasis} used to model $\Lambda \rightarrow M$, would be essential.
 From a numerical perspective, these transitions can be challenging to implement due to their instantaneous (i.e., non-differentiable) nature; however, one can consider a family of numerical approximations (e.g., \texttt{tanh}, \texttt{sigmoid}) to model such transitions in a differentiable way.